Johor: Economy

 The total industrial area in the state as of 2015 was 144 km2 or 0.75 per cent of the land in Johor.
-The state also houses Johor Corporation (JCorp), a state-owned conglomerate involved in various business activities in the state and overseas.
+The state also houses Johor Corporation, a state-owned conglomerate involved in various business activities in the state and overseas.
 Johor is also the largest agriculture output contributor in Malaysia.
 The main agricultural sectors in the state are palm oil plantations, rubber plantations, and produce.
 In 2015, land area used for agriculture in Johor covered 11555 km2, 60.15 per cent of the state, with other plantations including herbs and spices.
 In 2016, palm oil plantations covered 7456 km2 (38.8 per cent of the total land area), making it the third largest plantation area in Malaysia after Sabah and Sarawak.
 Farmers' markets (pasar peladang) are used to distribute the agricultural produces which are located around the state.
 Johor is the biggest fruit producer in Malaysia, with a total fruit plantation area of 414 km2 and total harvesting area of 305 km2.
 Approximately 532,249 tons of fruit was produced in 2016, with Segamat District having the largest major fruit plantation and harvesting area in the state with a total area of 111 km2 and 66 km2, respectively, while Kluang District had the highest total fruit production at 163,714 tons.
 In the same year, Johor was the second biggest producer of vegetables among Malaysian states after Pahang, with a total vegetable plantation area of 154 km2 and a total harvesting area of 143 km2.
 Kluang District also had the largest vegetable plantation and harvesting areas, with a total area of 36 km2, and the highest total vegetable production at 60,102 tons.